-Signature pottery, fresh oysters, free cycling, and islands to explore
+Signature pottery, fresh oysters, cycling, and islands to explore

 Bizen is famed for its distinctive rustic pottery of the same name, produced in diverse forms and prized all over the world.

-Bizen offers a whole archipelago to explore, a long cycling course along an old railway line, and a seafood market in nearby Hinase that's particularly known for serving up fresh oysters prepared in a number of delectable ways.
+Bizen offers islands to explore, a long cycling course along a defunct railway line, and a seafood market around Hinase that's particularly known for serving up fresh oysters prepared in a number of delectable ways.

-Bizen is home to Japan's oldest public school, now transformed into a garden, and an island nature reserve with great camping.
+Bizen is home to Japan's oldest public school, now a historic site, and an island bird sanctuary with great camping.

-- Cycling on Katatetsu Roman Cycling Road, a 36-kilometer course
+- Cycling on Katatetsu Roman Kaido Route, a 34-kilometer course

 - Picking up some Bizen-yaki, and even throwing your own

 How to Get There

 Bizen is easily accessed from Okayama Station.

 There are several routes, including the Ako Line from Okayama Station to Inbe Station.